geotrev/omdomdom/README.md

 ## Usage

-You can do two main things with OmDomDom: Render HTML to a page, and update that HTML.
+You can do two main things with OmDomDom: Render HTML to a page and patch it with updates.

-Render some HTML:
+### createNode

+To get started, pass your view to `createNode`.

 ```js
 const view = `